Chapter 17 : Timeless

 Harry went after Ron, and at Charlie’s request, showed the class how to properly hold off one of the smaller acromantulas from the Forbidden Forest.
 Hagrid explained to the class that while they would not learn about the giant spiders, every student in the school should have the ability to defend themselves against them.
 Harry simply used the ‘Arania Exeme’ spell he had used to save him and Ron in their second year.

 The last person to go was Neville, and he was presented with a Unicorn.
-The stunning, white creature stood alone in a clearing just at the edge of the woods, eating what it could of leaves around it, while keeping an eye on the students that surrounded it.
+The stunning, white creature stood alone in a clearing just at the edge of the woods, eating what it could of leaves around it, while keeping a careful eye on the students that surrounded it.
 Neville took a few steps forward but then stopped.

-‘I don’t think I should Professors,’ he said to Charlie and Hagrid.
+‘I don’t think I should, Professors,’ he said to Charlie and Hagrid.
 ‘Since I’m a male it will only agitate the beast.
 That wouldn’t be fair to her.’

 ‘Full marks!’
 Hagrid boomed, and everyone cheered for the reddening Gryffindor.